 You should call the city immediately if sewage is coming up inside your home when you are not using water.
 Crews will check the City sewer system serving your area, perform maintenance as needed, and request additional maintenance crews as needed.
 The crew will notify you of the results as soon as possible.
 City crews are responsible for maintaining the main sewer lines (generally located in the street or City right-of-way), but not the side sewers themselves.
 Homeowners are responsible for side sewer maintenance and replacement.
-City maintenance crews are available 24 hours a day, during normal business hours call 360-825-3593 (Monday-Friday 8:00am-4:30pm) or via the Police Departments non-emergency number, at 360-825-3505 during non-business hours.
+City maintenance crews are available 24 hours a day during normal business hours at 360-825-5541 (Monday-Friday 7:30am-4:00pm) or via the Police Departments non-emergency number, at 360-825-3505 during non-business hours.
 City permitting, engineering, and inspection staff are available Monday-Friday 8:00am-4:30pm at 360-825-3593.

 When Should I Call a Private Service?

 Call a private service if you have a slow drainage or you suspect a blockage.
 The problem is likely in your side sewer line.
-If, however, the service provider is unable to unblock the line and you still are having problems with your sewer system, call 360-825-3505 before you incur any more expense.
+If, however, the service provider is unable to unblock the line and you still are having problems with your sewer system, call the phone numbers above before you incur any more expense.

 What Is a Side Sewer?

 The side sewer, also known as a lateral sewer, carries waste from your home toilets and drains to the City's main sewer line, where it continues to a wastewater treatment plant.
 Most homeowners experience sewer problems in the side sewer line, which they are responsible for maintaining and repairing.
 See the side sewer diagram below to better understand how your side sewer connects to the City's main sewer line.

 How Do I Know Where My Side Sewer Is Located?